Trump adding 'confusion' to health care debate

 - Republicans in Congress say they're getting confusing messages from Donald Trump

-(CNN)Republicans leaders are once again scrambling try to take a vote this week to repeal Obamacare, with a whip count that remains precariously close.
+(CNN)Republicans leaders are once again scrambling to take a vote this week to repeal Obamacare, with a whip count that remains precariously close.

 Amid the frenzy, there are grumblings directed at the White House: President Donald Trump simply isn't helping.